The FOMO of watching your friends make a killing on bitcoin…

 Here are the top three options for growing your wealth safely in a savings account:

-This online fintech (financial technology) company is FDIC insured up to $250,000 (an absolute must) and has been around since 2013.
-It’s offering a 0.50% APY — obviously, more than the national average.
+This online bank is FDIC insured up to $250,000 (an absolute must) and has been around since 2013.
+They’re based in San Francisco, California.
+They’re offering a 0.50% APY — obviously, more than the national average.

 There are no monthly service, overdraft, minimum balance, or other fees.
 The company even has a Credit Builder Card, which helps users’ credit scores increase an average of 30 points in under six months by making regular monthly payments.